What an interesting time

-I don’t know about you, but I think this is the first pandemic we have experienced since HIV came to light back in the 1980’s.
+I don’t know about you, but I think this is the first pandemic we have experienced since HIV came to light back in the 1980s.
 The recent outbreak of COVID-19 (Corona Virus) seems to have turned the world upside down.
-The situation changes daily across the nation and in the world as local, state governments institute measures to slow down the spread of this virus.
+The situation changes daily across the nation and in the world as local, and state governments institute measures to slow down the spread of this virus.
 In some areas, the changes that impact our individual lives are happening so fast, it is enough to make your head spin.
-Depending on where you live, you are experiencing a range of control measures from protect in-place, (meaning stay at home unless absolutely necessary), 14-day quarantines from work and community if you have traveled recently, to almost no restrictions at all.
+Depending on where you live, you are experiencing a range of control measures from protection in-place, (meaning staying at home unless absolutely necessary), 14-day quarantines from work and community if you have traveled recently, to almost no restrictions at all.

 Admittedly, depending on where you live right now, this can be a challenge.
 Businesses are challenged.
 Places of employment have made drastic shifts in the way they are doing business.
 This is a real thing right now.
 But inasmuch as is possible, try to stay normal.
 We run two businesses.
 Alaska Web Studio, and the Outten Ridin’ Ranch.
 Both businesses have jobs to do serving man and beast.
-As occupations, these are counterpoints in our lives which have direct impact on how we live.
+As occupations, these are counterpoints in our lives that have a direct impact on how we live.
 For no other reason but to maintain peace and normalcy, we choose to keep the status quo.
 As much as you can, do this, please do.
 Stay safe.
 Stay informed in just the right amounts.
 Stay normal.
 Remember, this too shall soon pass!